CZ-NIC/knot-resolver/tests/pytests/README.rst

 port will be assigned to kresd.
 These cases will be detected and result in skipped tests.

-Some tests are ommitted from automatic test collection by default, due to their resource contraints.
+Some tests are omitted from automatic test collection by default, due to their resource contraints.
 These typicially have to be executed separately by providing the path to test file directly.